legshooter/addel/README.md

 ## Dependencies

-Developed with a sole dependency on jQuery 2.1.3.
+Developed with a sole dependency on jQuery (v2.1.3).

 ## Browser support

 Developed using Chrome v42.
-Should work properly with all modern browsers.
+Should work properly on all modern browsers.

 ## License